egoist/joycon/README.md

 }
 ```

-At least one of `load` and `loadSync` is required, depending on where you're calling the synchonous methods or not.
+At least one of `load` and `loadSync` is required, depending on whether you're calling the synchonous methods or not.

 ### clearCache()